ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 ## CSS Pseudo-Elements

 Pseudo-elements give us a way to target a specific part of an element's content.
-The classic example is using `::first-line` and ``:first-letter` to style up a paragraph of text with a decorative capital initial:
+The classic example is using `::first-line` and ``:first-letter` to style up a paragraph of text with a decorative capital initial.
+You can also use the `::selection` pseudo-element to target the part of the document that's been selected (e.g. by dragging over it with the mouse) - try highlighting part of this excerpt from Dickens' "A Tale of Two Cities":

 {% example first-letter-first-line.html iframe_style="height: 10em" elements="style, body" %}

+> The only properties that can be styled with `::selection` are `color`, `background-color`, `text-decoration` and `text-shadow`.
+You can't use `::selection` for anything that could affect the document's layout, otherwise you end up with text that moves out of the way when you try to click on it, which makes for a truly terrible user experience.

-- Pseudo-elements: `::first-line`, `::first-letter`, `::before`, `::after`, `::placeholder`, `::marker`, `::selection`
+- Pseudo-elements: `::before`, `::after`, `::placeholder`, `::marker`, `::selection`
 - using `attr()` in `content`
 - Exercise: Building a CSS mosaic